MicrosoftDocs/azure-monitor-docs/articles/azure-monitor/logs/delete-log-data.md

 You can:
 - Submit 10 delete data requests per hour.
-- Delete data from tables with the Analytics plan only.
-If data is in Basic plan, change plan to Analytics and Delete data then.
-Auxiliary plan isn't supported.
+- Only delete data from a table when the table plan is Analytics.
+If the table plan is Basic, change the plan to Analytics and then delete the data.
+You can't delete Auxiliary plan isn't supported.

 ## Call the delete data API to delete data from a specific table